Hidden angelshark

 The hidden angelshark (Squatina occulta) is a species of angelshark that was named by Carolus Maria Vooren and Kleber Grübel da Silva in 1991.
 It inhabits the Atlantic coastline of South America from southern Brazil to Argentina.
-Hidden angel sharks grow up to 124 cm in length and are ovoviviparous, meaning the embryos develop inside eggs that remain inside the mother's body until they are ready to hatch.
+Hidden angelsharks grow up to 124 cm in length and are ovoviviparous, meaning the embryos develop inside eggs that remain inside the mother's body until they are ready to hatch.

 Size

 This species reaches a length of 120 cm.

 Differences

 The hidden angelshark differs from other species of angelshark due to the size of its neurocranial measurements.
 Its rostral region is considerably short compared to its counterparts.
-Its neurocraniam is its widest at the outer corners of its nasal capsules and post-orbital processes.
+Its neurocranium is its widest at the outer corners of its nasal capsules and post-orbital processes.
 The hidden angelshark's configuration is very similar to that of a ray, the one major difference is the shark's gills, which lie edgewise of the head.